abautist/ab-portfolio/projects.md

 	  <div class="imgDescription">
 	  	<div class="imgText">
 	  		<h1>Retrieval</h1>
-	  		<p>A MEAN stack web application with full CRUD functionality.
+	  		<p>A MEAN stack web application with full CRUD functionality and responsive web design.
 Users can view and search existing flashcards.
 Cards can be created and added to the database after signup.
 Retrieval practice of knowledge, such as using flashcards, is beneficial to retaining new and old information and improving memory.
 	  		</p>
 	  		<span class="proj-social">
 	  			<a href="https://github.com/abautist/flashcard-app" target="_blank"><i class="fa fa-github fa-3x"></i></a>